cambiotraining/hpc-intro/99-cambridge_hpc.md

 :::

-### Long Jobs

-As a standard you are limited to 36h for jobs on the University HPC.
-Long jobs (up to 7 days) can be run on special queues, for which you need to request access.
-See instructions on the [documentation page](https://docs.hpc.cam.ac.uk/hpc/user-guide/long.html).

-### Billing
+### Ballance & Billing

 The billing on the University HPC is done by CPU-hour.
 Here's some examples:

 - You requested 3 CPUs (`-c 3`) and 10 hours (`-t 10:00:00`).
 Your job only took 2 hours to finish.
 You are charged 3*2 = 6 hours of compute time.
-- You requested 1 CPU (`-c 1`) and 15000 MiB of total RAM (`--mem=10G`) on _icelake-himem_ (`-p icelake-himem`), and the job took 1 hour to run.
+- You requested 1 CPU (`-c 1`) and 10000 MiB of total RAM (`--mem=10G`) on _icelake-himem_ (`-p icelake-himem`), and the job took 1 hour to run.
 Because this partition provides 6760 MiB (or 6.7 GiB) _per CPU_, you will actually be charged for 2 CPUs, so 2*1 = 2 hours of compute time.

 If you're using a SL3 account (free), your allowance is capped.
 Each PI receives 200,000 CPU hours per quarter.
+You can check your allowance with the command `mybalance`.

+You can [purchase CPU hours](https://www.hpc.cam.ac.uk/policies/charges) on the SL2 service level.
+This service level gives you higher priority in the queue and jobs can run up to 36h (on the free SL3 the maximum running time is 12h).

+### Long Jobs

+As a standard, you are limited to a maximum of 36h for running jobs using an SL2 account (12h with SL3).
+Long jobs (up to 7 days) can be run on special queues, for which you need to request access.
+See instructions on the [documentation page](https://docs.hpc.cam.ac.uk/hpc/user-guide/long.html).

 ## Additional Resources